hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under the Common Transit Convention.
 This will allow traders to move goods across a number of countries, without having to pay import duties every time they cross a border.
 They will only have to complete the paperwork and pay any duties they owe, once they reach their destination country.

-The API will allow traders to send and received Arrival Notifications and Dperature Notifications to offices of departure and destination.
+The API will allow traders to send and received Arrival Notifications and Departure Notifications to customs and border offices.